celestiaorg/docs/nodes/consensus-node.md

 min-retain-blocks = 0 # this is the default setting
 ```

-## Syncing
+## Sync types

+### Option 1: Block sync

-By default, a consensus node will sync using block sync; that is request, validate
+By default, a consensus node will sync using block sync; which will request, validate
 and execute every block up to the head of the blockchain.
 This is the most secure
-mechanism yet the slowest (taking up to days depending on the height of the blockchain).
+mechanism yet the slowest (taking up to weeks depending on the height of the blockchain).

 There are two alternatives for quicker syncing.

-### State sync
+### Option 2: State sync

 State sync uses light client verification to verify state snapshots from peers
 and then apply them.
 State sync relies on weak subjectivity; a trusted header